-Following graduation from NAPS and USNA with the Class of 1971, I entered the Submarine Service.
+Following graduation from NAPS and USNA with the Class of 1971, Peters embarked on a 30.5 year commissioned service career serving in submarines and submarine related shore assignments.

-Over the next 30 years, I served on various submarines and eventually commanded the USS George C. Marshall, a 9,600-ton, 452-foot nuclear-powered ballistic missile submarine.
-I also served in command of the shore-based nuclear power training unit in Windsor, Connecticut and the Naval Submarine School in Groton, Connecticut, the largest fleet school in the Navy at the time.
+His command tours included USS George C. Marshall (gold), the shore-based nuclear power training unit in Windsor, CT, and the Naval Submarine School in Groton, CT.
 Other shore assignments included branch head on the staff of the Chief of Naval Operations in the Pentagon and four years as Chief of Staff to the Commander, Submarine Group Two.
-I also received a master's degree from the U.S. Naval War College in Newport, Rhode Island.
-I retired as a Captain, USN in December 2001.
+Peters received a master's degree from the U.S. Naval War College in Newport, Rhode Island.
+He retired as a Captain in December 2001.

-Shortly after retirement, I returned to learning at the University of Maine at Machias, where I graduated in 2006 with a bachelor's degree in elementary education.
-I am currently a seventh- and eighth-grade math and science teacher at Bay Ridge Elementary School in Cutler, ME.
-In May of 2012 I had the honor of receiving the University's Distinguished Alumni Award.
+After retirement, Peters returned to learning at the University of Maine at Machias, where he graduated summa cum laude in 2006 with a bachelor's degree in elementary education.
+He taught 7th and 8th grade math and science at Bay Ridge Elementary School in Cutler, ME and retired from teaching in June 2013.
+In May of 2012 Peters received the University of Maine at Machias' Distinguished Alumni Award.

-I am an active member and past president of the Machias Rotary Club, and have served on the board of the Roque Bluffs Community Center, the Down East Community Hospital, and Saint Aidan's Episcopal Church in Machias.
-I am also involved with the Sunrise Senior College and the Washington County Democrats, and have volunteered as an auctioneer for countless charity auctions.
+Peters is an active member and past president of the Machias Rotary Club.
+He has served on the board of the Roque Bluffs Community Center, the Down East Community Hospital, and Saint Aidan's Episcopal Church in Machias.
+He is also involved with the Sunrise Senior College both as a committee member and occasional instructor.
+He has volunteered as an auctioneer for countless charity events.